All Episodes

 All right, 25 to the top of the hour.

-I've been telling you for many months now about the importance of every school having a Knox uh entry access system that quickly allows law enforcement into lock campus doors during any active shooter incident.
+I've been telling you for many months now about the importance of every school having a Knox entry access system that quickly allows law enforcement into lock campus doors during any active shooter incident.

 Now, tragically, the school shootings continue to happen.

-And statistics illustrate the need, the importance for every school to install this invaluable resource, and a Knox entry system can be installed and managed by the schools or the school district and save lives.
+And a Knox entry system can be installed and managed by the schools of the school district and save lives.

-Go to their website at schoolentry.com, schoolentry dot com.
+Go to their website at schoolentry.com, schoolentry.com.

-Uh Judge Jackson recused herself from the Harvard part of the case, Harvard and the University of North Carolina.
+In one case, Judge Jackson recused herself from the Harvard part of the case, Harvard and the University of North Carolina.

-Anyway, they rule against uh affirmative action.
+Anyway, they rule against affirmative action.

 Race cannot be a factor for college.

-Uh very interestingly, Roger Severino, vice president of domestic policy at the Heritage Foundation, Trump's former director of the Office of Civil Rights, he actually wrote an article about this, and for me, last month's Supreme Court argument in the Harvard affirmative action case was personal.
+Very interestingly, Roger Severino, vice president of domestic policy at the Heritage Foundation, Trump's former director of the Office of Civil Rights, he actually wrote an article about this.

 I refused to risk taking a spot from a more qualified student because they happen to be Asian American or white.